OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 The PrivateData_ option controls what type of information is hidden from regular users.
 By default, all information is visible to all users.
 User ``SlurmUser`` and ``root`` can always view all information.
-The values are listed in the PrivateData_ page.
+The values for this option are listed in the PrivateData_ page.

 .. _PrivateData: https://slurm.schedmd.com/slurm.conf.html#OPT_PrivateData